littlepeachs/Text-classification-on-Yelp/readme.md

 # Readme

 We already provide code for training and evaluation, in this homework, you should implement

 ## datasets

-- bag of words
+- bag of words : lr 5e-4
-- fast text
+- fast text : lr, 4e-3 lstm 5e-4

 ## models

 - text cnn
 - LSTM
 - FastText
   in the corresponding file.

 #### Bag of words:

 ```
 python train.py --model-type bow
 ```

 #### FastText: